Interdisciplinary Studies: Design Your Own Major - B.A.

 Note: Students must pass ENG0001 Writing Workshop or have equivalent placement scores to enroll in ILS 2000-level courses.

-In collaboration with academic colleges across all JWU campuses, JWU Global Study Abroad programs offer a variety of international, domestic, and digital options for major, minor, free electives, experiential learning, and transferable courses.
-There are many affordable options for students during a semester, winter session, spring and/or summer breaks.
-Faculty-led, exchange, affiliate, and direct-enroll programs range in duration from one week to a full semester or full year.
+In collaboration with academic colleges Study Abroad offer several options, direct enroll with international universities, domestic and digital options meet with a Study Abroad Advisor to learn more about how your major, minor, free electives, experiential learning and transferable courses would benefit by a Study Abroad program.
+There are many options for students during a semester, spring and/or summer breaks.
+Faculty-led, exchange, and direct-enroll programs range in duration from one week to a full semester or full year.
 Financial aid may be applied, and some partners offer external scholarships.
-Premiere programs do not qualify for JWU scholarships or grants; however federal aid is available.
 Visit the study abroad website for information, program descriptions and online applications.
 Where will you go?
 Wherever you decide, make the best of your educational journey!

 J2 Program

 The JWU J2 program allows qualified students enrolled in a matriculating undergraduate program to take graduate level courses at JWU.
-Students interested in pursuing this option should meet with their academic advisor to discuss their interest, qualifications, and plans.
+Students interested in pursuing this option should meet with their academic advisor to discuss their interest, qualifications and plans.
 The undergraduate student may take up to four graduate courses (maximum 12 credits) and are limited to 6 credits a semester and 3 credits per session (Fall Session I and Fall Session II).

 The completion of graduate credits to fulfill undergraduate program requirements does not guarantee acceptance into the graduate program after completion of the baccalaureate degree.
-Matriculating undergraduate students who wish to formally enroll in a graduate program, must fulfill all requirements for entrance into the intended graduate program and complete a graduate program application.
+Matriculating undergraduate students who wish to formally enroll in a graduate program must fulfill all requirements for entrance into the intended graduate program and complete a graduate program application.

 Note: Not all graduate courses are included as part of this policy.
-Courses offered as part of the Masters of Arts in Teaching, Masters of Education, Masters of Science in Physician Assistant Studies and doctoral courses are excluded from this policy and are restricted to program majors only.
+Courses offered as part of the Master of Arts in Teaching, Master of Education, Master of Science in Physician Assistant Studies and doctoral courses are excluded from this policy and are restricted to program majors only.
 Additional courses and/or programs as determined by individual colleges may also have restricted access.

-Eligibility Criteria:
+Eligibility Criteria

 To be eligible to enroll in graduate level courses (excludes: Masters of Arts in Teaching, Masters of Education, Masters of Science in Physician Assistant Studies, doctoral courses and other programs as outlined by the colleges).